 It is still a surprise to me that Child’s Play became the long-running franchise that it became.
 But for those who need to see where it all started and need to forget about the remake, it is why to watch it.
 A film that balances between comedy and horror almost expertly and makes you think Annabelle is nothing but a cuddly pillow in comparison.

 Otherwise known as Alice, Sweet Alice (but I only ever knew it as Communion, thus its position in C) will have gotten by a lot of people and that is truly a shame.
 While it is labelled a slasher film for its suspenseful and graphic deaths, in reality, it is about grief and religion.
-Almost an awful lot like Antichrist if its theme (they do go off in very different journeys).
+Almost an awful lot like Antichrist in its themes (they do go off in very different journeys).
 Alfred Sole created a film with a lot of depth beyond horror and it is a real shame that he did not take this ball and run with it in his directorial career.
-The less said about Tanya’s Island the better.
+Though, the less said about Tanya’s Island the better.

 I can safely say that no one saw crawl being as good or as widely well-received as it was.
 Alex Aja is a talented director and sadly has not been as prolific as horror fans would like.
 When I first heard about crawl I very much expected it to be a slightly better Sharknado.
 Very harsh I know, but a film about a hurricane-affected town getting plagued by crocodiles in their home, kind of gives off that vibe.
 What we get is a nail-biting test of the nerves as we watch this family try to escape as safe as possible.